 Remote Patient Monitoring and Safety-Enhancing Technology

 Caregivers and family members of patients who have recently been discharged from the hospital or have transitioned back into the home often utilize remote patient monitoring (RPM) and safety-enhancing technology such as personal emergency response systems (PERS).
-In fact, demand for these devices have skyrocketed over the past few years.
+In fact, demand for these devices has skyrocketed over the past few years.

 RPM and telehealth solutions allow seniors to receive continuous monitoring and care from the comfort of their homes or outside traditional clinical settings.
-The technology enables clinicians to monitor vital signs and health data to remotely manage their patients care enabling earlier interventions and ultimately better outcomes.
+The technology enables clinicians to monitor vital signs and health data to remotely manage their patients’ care enabling earlier interventions and ultimately better outcomes.
 RPM has been proven to help reduce hospital admissions by nearly 40% and readmissions by as much as 60%.6

-PERS, also known as, medical alert systems, are a proven, cost-effective solution that enable the monitoring of seniors from the comfort of their homes while providing 24/7 access to assistance and care.
+PERS, also known as, medical alert systems, are a proven, cost-effective solution that enables the monitoring of seniors from the comfort of their homes while providing 24/7 access to assistance and care.
 Whether returning home from the hospital or to be used on-the-go, PERS allows seniors to independently age in place while increasing safety and reducing risk.
 PERS has also been shown to reduce hospital admissions by up to 25%.7